amirmc/signpost-www/index.md

 </ul>

 ## To-Do

+- Style this theme so it looks better (1 + 3)
+- Add some place holder blog content - just to see how it looks
+- Find some nice CC licenced photos - for front page etc

+### Previous notice

 This theme is still unfinished.
 If you'd like to be added as a contributor, [please fork](http://github.com/plusjade/jekyll-bootstrap)!
 We need to clean up the themes, make theme usage guides with theme-specific markup examples.